The Miracle Man (1919 film): Preservation

 The majority of The Miracle Man is now lost.

 However, two fragments of the film survive: the first is a segment of one of Paramount's Movie Milestone series, Movie Memories (1935), showcasing the studios' greatest achievements.
 This clip shows both a segment from the conclave in Chinatown as well as the healing scene, which was praised by critics as one of the most powerful scenes yet put on film.
-A nitrate print of Movie Memories is reportedly at the UCLA Film and Television Archive but has not yet been preserved.
+A nitrate print of Movie Memories is at the UCLA Film & Television Archive.

 The second clip that survives is part of a short promotional film called The House That Shadows Built (1931) made for Paramount's 20th anniversary of its founding in 1912.
 This footage was used when a full print of the film still existed.
 All told, a total of only about 3 minutes of the film exists at this point.

 Home media

 The documentary Movie Milestones with the surviving fragments was released from Blackhawk Films in 8mm format in the 1970s.
 These fragments were featured in the 1995 documentary Lon Chaney: Behind the Mask, produced by Kino International and included on the 2012 DVD release version of The Penalty (1920).